Search

 Sharing a seriously fun love for food...

-So full of flavor from a fall favorite, this spread is silky smooth much like nature’s honey but with sweet pears peaking through.
-Accented with pineapple and fresh lemon to brighten the tones, it’s a beautiful addition to your collection.
+So full of flavor from a cool weather favorite, this spread is silky smooth much like nature’s honey but with sweet pears peaking through.
+Accented with pineapple plus fresh lemon and ginger to brighten the tones, it’s a beautiful addition to your collection.

 Fruit honeys and butters are wonderful and quite versatile.
 They are made by slowly cooking fruit with sugar until they transform themselves into a thick spread.
 They’re not difficult to make, you just need an ounce or two of patience.